randy3k/UnicodeCompletion/README.md

 #### Known issues:

-It is known that there is a bug in handling superscriptions and subscrtions, e.g. `\^2`.
+It is known that there is a bug in handling superscriptions and subscrtions, e.g., `\^2`.
 I have no plan to fix them for now.